AutoGain: Gain Function Adaptation with Submovement Efficiency Optimization: Study 1: Trackpad Gain Function

-In the \refpart\ condition, the participant's typical trackpad setting (which was replicated in that condition) had no significant effect on trial completion time (F(1,8)=0.770, p=0.406).
-The ordering of gain conditions also had no significant effect on overall trial completion time (F(1,8)=0.187, p=0.677).
-Also the ordering did not affect the trial completion time of each gain condition (F(1,8)=0.009, p=0.928) or each block (F(1,8)=1.750, p=0.222) separately.
-So we exclude above factors in the following analysis.
+We used two-way repeated-measure ANOVAs for the following analysis.
+Although each participant used their personal gain setting in \refpart\ condition, the gain setting had no significant effect on trial completion time (F(1,7)=0.686, p=0.435).
+The order of gain conditions also had no significant effect on overall trial completion time (F(1,7)=0.045, p=0.838).
+So we exclude the above factors from the analysis.